GabeScott/standard-works-vault/General Conference/2020 October - We Will Prove Them Herewith.md

 “And while they went to buy, the bridegroom came; and they that were ready went in with him to the marriage: and the door was shut.

-“Afterward came also the other virgins, saying, Lord, Lord, open to us.”8
+“Afterward came also the other virgins, saying, Lord, Lord, open to us.”[^8]

-“But he answered and said, Verily I say unto you, Ye know me not.”9
+“But he answered and said, Verily I say unto you, Ye know me not.”[^9]

-At least on this exam, the five foolish virgins proved themselves to be hearers only and not doers of the word.10
+At least on this exam, the five foolish virgins proved themselves to be hearers only and not doers of the word.[^10]

 I have a friend who was a conscientious student in law school.
 During the course of a semester, Sam invested time every day to review, summarize, and learn from his notes for each course in which he was enrolled.
 He followed the same pattern for all of his classes at the end of every week and every month.
 His approach enabled him to learn the law and not merely memorize details.
 And as final examinations approached, Sam was prepared.
 In fact, he found the final exam period to be one of the least stressful parts of his legal training.
 Effective and timely preparation precedes successful proving.

 Sam’s approach to his legal education highlights one of the Lord’s primary patterns for growth and development.
-“Thus saith the Lord God: I will give unto the children of men line upon line, precept upon precept, here a little and there a little; and blessed are those who hearken unto my precepts, and lend an ear unto my counsel, for they shall learn wisdom; for unto him that receiveth I will give more.”11
+“Thus saith the Lord God: I will give unto the children of men line upon line, precept upon precept, here a little and there a little; and blessed are those who hearken unto my precepts, and lend an ear unto my counsel, for they shall learn wisdom; for unto him that receiveth I will give more.”[^11]

-I invite each of us to “consider [our] ways”12 and “examine [ourselves], whether [we] be in the faith; [and] prove [our] own selves.”13 What have we learned during these recent months of lifestyle adjustments and restrictions?
+I invite each of us to “consider \[our\] ways”[^12] and “examine \[ourselves\], whether \[we\] be in the faith; \[and\] prove \[our\] own selves.”[^13] What have we learned during these recent months of lifestyle adjustments and restrictions?
 What do we need to improve in our lives spiritually, physically, socially, emotionally, and intellectually?
 Now is the time to prepare and prove ourselves willing and able to do all things whatsoever the Lord our God shall command us.

+## Proving and Pressing Forward

 I once attended a funeral for a young missionary who was killed in an accident.
 The missionary’s father spoke in the service and described the heartache of an unexpected mortal separation from a beloved child.
 He forthrightly declared that he personally did not understand the reasons or timing for such an event.
 But I always will remember this good man also declaring that he knew God knew the reasons and timing for the passing of his child—and that was good enough for him.
 He told the congregation that he and his family, though sorrowful, would be fine; their testimonies remained firm and steadfast.
 He concluded his remarks with this declaration: “I want you to know that as far as the gospel of Jesus Christ is concerned, our family is all in.
 We are all in.”

-Though the loss of a dear loved one was heart-wrenching and difficult, the members of this valiant family spiritually were prepared to prove that they could learn lessons of eternal importance through the things that they suffered.14
+Though the loss of a dear loved one was heart-wrenching and difficult, the members of this valiant family spiritually were prepared to prove that they could learn lessons of eternal importance through the things that they suffered.[^14]

 Faithfulness is not foolishness or fanaticism.
 Rather, it is trusting and placing our confidence in Jesus Christ as our Savior, on His name, and in His promises.
-As we “press forward with a steadfastness in Christ, having a perfect brightness of hope, and a love of God and of all men,”15 we are blessed with an eternal perspective and vision that stretches far beyond our limited mortal capacity.
-We will be enabled to “gather together, and stand in holy places”16 and “be not moved, until the day of the Lord come.”17
+As we “press forward with a steadfastness in Christ, having a perfect brightness of hope, and a love of God and of all men,”[^15] we are blessed with an eternal perspective and vision that stretches far beyond our limited mortal capacity.
+We will be enabled to “gather together, and stand in holy places”[^16] and “be not moved, until the day of the Lord come.”[^17]

 While I was serving as the president of Brigham Young University–Idaho, Elder Jeffrey R. Holland came to the campus in December 1998 to speak in one of our weekly devotionals.
 Susan and I invited a group of students to meet and visit with Elder Holland before he delivered his message.
 As our time together was drawing to a close, I asked Elder Holland, “If you could teach these students just one thing, what would it be?”

 He answered: